Rednex

-Rednex is a Swedish musical group whose style is a mix of country music and eurodance, with their appearance and stage names taking inspiration from American redneck stereotypes.
+Rednex are a Swedish musical group whose style is a mix of country music and eurodance, with their appearance and stage names taking inspiration from American redneck stereotypes.
 The band has gone through multiple lineup changes throughout its existence and none of the original members remain in the band.
-The band originally consisted of lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).
-Pat Reiniz (Patrick Edenberg) also served as the band's producer.

 The name "Rednex" was chosen as a deliberate misspelling of the word "rednecks".

 The group enjoyed success throughout the 1990s and early 2000s, with the novelty songs "Cotton Eye Joe" (1994), "Old Pop in an Oak" (1994), "Wish You Were Here" (1995) and "The Spirit of the Hawk" (2000) all reaching #1 in several European countries.
 "Cotton Eye Joe" was the group's only U.S. hit; it reached number 25 on the Billboard charts in March 1995.

 Band history

 1994–1995: Formation and Sex & Violins

 Rednex was the idea of Swedish producers Janne Ericsson, Örjan "Öban" Öberg, and Ranis Edenberg, Edenberg was inspired by a version of "Cotton-Eyed Joe" by Ricky Scaggs, added bass and a dance beat, and titled the remix "Cotton Eye Joe".
 They hired a band as a subcontractor to record the song.
 After a year, they played the remix for Martin Dodd.
 Over the first few years, Edenberg and his friends earned 40 to 50 million Swedish kronor.

-The band originally consisted of lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).

 Edenberg was replaced in the band by BB Stiff (Urban Landgren) after the "Cotton Eye Joe" release.
 The group's debut studio album titled Sex & Violins followed, spawning several more hit singles including "Old Pop in an Oak" and the ballad "Wish You Were Here".
 Two more tracks of the album, "Wild 'N Free" and "Rolling Home", were released and became moderate hits.
 A promotional one-off single, the Nicole cover version "Ein bißchen Frieden", was released and labeled as "Collo Rossi" for the release.